Call Now:

 Step 6: Install The New Shower Head

-Installing the replacement shower head is as easy as removing the old one.
+Installing the replacement showerhead is as easy as removing the old one.
 Hand-screw the shower head on and carefully tighten it until it no longer turns.
 As with the old shower head, be sure not to apply too much force, or else the threaded end of the pipe may snap off.

 Additionally, feel free to look up the product’s instructions for a detailed look at any model-specific requirements.
 For instance, a handheld shower head may require a dedicated wall-mounted holder for the flexible shower hose and the shower head.